interTwin-eu/itwinai/docs/how-it-works/workflows/explain_workflows.rst

     :scale: 12%
     :align: center

+|

 An example of this is shown in the diagram below.
-In this case, the DataAdapt component receives three inputs.
+In this case, the Adapter component receives three inputs.
 The user defines the component's policy, which describes what the output will look like.
 In this example, the user decides that `input_arg0` is not needed.
 By excluding `input_arg0` from the policy, the first input is not passed on.